cljctools/iam/readme.txt

 iam
-library to handle user sing-in, identity in a program using DIDs
+library to handle user sing-in, identity using DIDs